cjacker/opensource-toolchain-bouffalo-lab/README.md

 Use above 'blink_bl702' demo as example, the target file if 'build/build_out/sipeed_debugger_plus_blink_bl702.bin'.

-**Hold the Boot button down and plug sipeed rv debugger plus to PC Host USB port**

-It's same for Sipeed M0S Dock (BL616).
+**Hold the Boot button down and plug sipeed rv debugger plus to PC Host USB port**, it's same for Sipeed M0S Dock (BL616).

 And run `lsusb`, you will find: